baby636/p2pvps-client/client/rpi/simple/README.md

 14. Get your device GUID from the P2P VPS marketplace.
 This is provided in the *Owned Devices view* by clicking the *+Add New Device* button.
 Paste this GUID into the `device-config.json` file.

-15. Launch the simple client by running:
+15. Launch the simple client.
+The first time will take a while as it will need to download and build several Docker containers:

 `node p2p-vps-client.js`